KosukeHamazaki/RAINBOW/README.md

 K.A <- rrBLUP::A.mat(x) ### rrBLUP package can be installed by install.packages("rrBLUP")
 ```

-Next, we modify these data into the GWAS format of `RAINBOW` by `modify.data` function.
+Next, we modify these data into the GWAS format of `RAINBOWR` by `modify.data` function.

 ``` r
 ### Modify data